Skip to main content

 Deviations

-Each observation carries the agent’s per-session understanding of how that run compared to the documented process.
-Per observation, there are two flavors:
+Each observation carries the agent’s per-session understanding of how that run compared to the documented process:

 • Positive deviations — places where the user went beyond the documented path in a useful way: a shortcut, a better validation step, a quality-improving move worth promoting.